 - Lecture Facilitation Observation Form

-In addition to the development of these forms, there was a need to create consistency of the look and feel of the learning management system (LMS) that is used in the college, Blackboard.
-One of the most important aspects was the naming of the courses in Blackboard.
-The naming conventions needed to be consistent and consecutive, so it would be easy for the faculty, staff, students, and eventually accreditation agencies, to find what is being sought.
+In addition to the development of these forms, there was a strong need to create consistency of the look and feel of the learning management system (LMS) that is used in the college, Blackboard.
+One of the most important aspects was the naming of the courses in the LMS.
+The naming conventions needed to be consistent and consecutive, so it would be easy for the faculty, staff, students, and eventually accreditation agencies, to find what is sought.

 Naming Convention of Courses